 Bank of Georgia signs $50m trade finance facility with Citi

-Bank of Georgia Group announced on Tuesday that its bank subsidiary, JSC Bank of Georgia, has signed a one-year $50m trade finance facility with Citi.
+Bank of Georgia said on Friday that its JSC Bank subsidiary had signed a $50.0m trade finance facility with Citi.

-It said the facility aimed to “enhance” the bank's offering of trade finance solutions for the Georgian corporate and small and medium sized (SME) sectors.
+Bank of Georgia said the aim of the facility was to enhance its "best-in-class" offering of trade finance solutions for the Georgian corporate and small and medium-sized sectors.

-“I am very glad to see that Bank of Georgia and our trusted partner Citi continue to actively cooperate on trade finance deals, which enable us to strengthen our position as a go-to bank for tailor-made trade finance products in Georgia,” said the bank’s chief executive officer Archil Gachechiladze.
+Chief executive Archil Gachechiladze said: "I am very glad to see that Bank of Georgia and our trusted partner Citi continue to actively cooperate on trade finance deals, which enable us to strengthen our position as a go-to bank for tailor-made trade finance products in Georgia.

-“Facilities of this kind are important for our corporate, as well as SME clients that are actively engaged in export-import transactions and we aim to remain a reliable financial support for them.”
+"Facilities of this kind are especially important during these challenging times for our corporate, as well as SME clients that are actively engaged in export-import transactions and we aim to remain a reliable financial support for them."

 As of 0905 BST, BGEO shares were down 0.66% at 905.0p.